lishwanth/fraud_detection_system/README.md

 ```

 ### 2. Install Required Packages
-Ensure all the necessary packages are installed by running:
+Install all the necessary Python packages listed in the `requirements.txt` file:

 ```bash
 pip install -r requirements.txt
 ```

 ### 3. Configure Environment Variables
-Edit the `utils/config.py` file to configure environment variables like database credentials, Kafka topics, and Redash API keys.
+You can configure environment variables and other settings in the `utils/config.py` file.
+This includes database credentials, Kafka configurations, and Redash API keys.

 ### 4. Run the Project
-Execute the main script to start the entire workflow, from data ingestion to model evaluation:
+Execute the main script to initiate the data ingestion, model training, and evaluation pipeline:

 ```bash
 python main.py
 ```

-## Key Features

-- **Modular Design**: The project is divided into separate modules for data ingestion, preprocessing, model training, evaluation, and visualization.
-- **Scalability**: Designed to handle large-scale datasets and real-time streaming data.
-- **OOP Principles**: The codebase follows object-oriented programming practices, making it easy to extend and maintain.
-- **Real-time Data Processing**: With Apache Kafka, the system can process streaming data in real-time.
-- **Comprehensive Visualization**: Redash is integrated for querying and visualizing the results, making it easier to interpret model performance and data insights.

-## Dataset Information

-### Credit Card Fraud Detection Dataset
-This dataset contains transactions made by credit cards in September 2013 by European cardholders.
-It presents a binary classification problem with 284,807 transactions, among which 492 are fraudulent.

-### IEEE-CIS Fraud Detection Dataset
-A more complex dataset provided by Vesta Corporation and hosted on Kaggle.
-It is intended for advanced fraud detection modeling and features both transactional and identity information.
+## Detailed Module Descriptions

+### Data Ingestion (`data/data_ingestion.py`)
+- Handles the ingestion of raw transaction data using Apache Kafka.
+This module reads data from a CSV file and streams it into Kafka topics for real-time processing.

+### Data Preprocessing (`data/preprocess.py`)
+- This module preprocesses the raw transaction data by cleaning it, encoding categorical variables, and scaling numerical features to prepare it for model training.

+### Model Definition (`models/model.py`)
+- Defines the architecture of the neural network used for fraud detection.
+The model is built using PyTorch and consists of multiple fully connected layers with ReLU activations and a sigmoid output layer.

+### Model Training (`models/train.py`)
+- This script handles the training process of the neural network.
+It reads the preprocessed data, feeds it into the model, and optimizes the model parameters using backpropagation.

+### Model Evaluation (`models/evaluate.py`)
+- Evaluates the performance of the trained model using metrics such as accuracy and confusion matrix.
+This helps in understanding how well the model is able to detect fraudulent transactions.

+### Database Operations (`database/db_operations.py`)
+- Contains functions for creating database tables, inserting records, and querying the transaction data stored in PostgreSQL.

+### Visualization (`visualization/visualize.py`)
+- Uses Redash to create and manage visual dashboards.
+This module allows users to interact with the data and visualize the results of the fraud detection model.

+### Logging and Configuration (`utils/logger.py`, `utils/config.py`)
+- Logging is set up to track the system’s operations, which is essential for debugging and monitoring.
+Configuration settings are managed through environment variables.

 ## Contribution Guidelines

 Contributions are welcome!
-If you would like to contribute, please fork the repository, create a new branch, and submit a pull request with your changes.
-Ensure that your code adheres to the project's coding standards and passes all tests.
+If you would like to contribute to this project, please fork the repository, create a new branch, and submit a pull request.
+Make sure your code follows the project's coding standards and passes all tests.

 ## License